canonical/cos-lite-bundle/ansible/README.md

 # Usage Workflow

 ## Installation
-1. `python -m pip install --user ansible`
+1. `sudo apt install ansible`

+or if you want a lightweight version:
+1. `sudo apt install ansible-core`
+2. `ansible-galaxy collection install community.general`

 ## Fetch the goss.yaml files
 To validate a model, `playboook.yaml` files are required.
 These files can be decentralised, but must exist on the FS for Ansible validation.
 For cos-lite-bundle these files exist in [cos-lite-bundle/ansible](https://github.com/canonical/cos-lite-bundle/tree/investigate-ansible/ansible).